deib-polimi/cpim-library/README.md

 Setup of the Architecture
 ============

-If you are missing is also necessary instllare under the maven libreri jpa4azure and simplejpa respectively used in library CPIM for Azure and Amazon in order not to encounter errors .

 NoSQL, SQL and Blob Services

-The 3 services in the case of Glassfish make use of MySQL database.
-First thing to do then is to have a MySQL server.
+The 3 services in the case of Glassfish make use of MySQL 5.6.15 DBMS.
+First thing to do then is to have a MySQL 5.6.15 server.
 Through this it will be necessary to create two databases, one for data and one for normal data type Blob providing the user with which you will access to MySQL all rights to the two databases created by using the command:

 mysql grant all on database_name . * to ' account_name ' @ ' host_name '